Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Abstract

 \section{Abstract}

 Transcendental Liouvillian extensions are differential fields, in which one can model poly-logarithmic, hyperexponential, and trigonometric functions, logarithmic integrals, and their (nested) rational expressions.
-For such an extension $(F, \, ^\prime)$ with the subfield $C$ of constants, we construct a complementary subspace $W$ for the $C$-subspace of derivatives in $F$, and develop an algorithm that, for every $f \in F$, computes a pair $(g,r) \in F \times W$ such that $f = g^\prime + r$.
-Moreover, $f$ is a derivative in $F$ if and only if $r=0$.
-The algorithm enables us to determine elementary integrability over $F$ by computing parametric logarithmic parts, and leads to a reduction-based approach to constructing telescopers for functions that can be represented by elements in $F$.
+For such an extension, we construct, over the subfield of constants, a complement of the subspace of derivatives, and develop an algorithm that decomposes any element of the field into the sum of a derivative and a component lying in the complement.
+Consequently, an element is a derivative if and only if its complementary component vanishes.
+Moreover, the algorithm enables us to determine elementary integrability over the extension by computing parametric logarithmic parts, and leads to a reduction-based approach to constructing telescopers for elements in the extension, provided that an a priori order bound is given.

 \paragraph{Keywords:} Additive decomposition, Complete reduction, Creative telescoping, Elementary integration, In-field integration, Liouvillian extension, Risch equation, Symbolic integration